Serving youth in Western Massachusetts.

 What we do:

-RISE AmeriCorps Members mentor at-risk youth through a variety of schools and youth-serving agencies in Western Massachusetts.
-AmeriCorps Members are trained in Positive Youth Development Theory and use practices rooted in that theory to create opportunities for youth to be meaningfully involved in their communities.
+RISE AmeriCorps Members tutor and mentor youth through a variety of schools and youth-serving agencies in Western Massachusetts.
+AmeriCorps Members are trained in Positive Youth Development Theory and use practices rooted in that theory to create opportunities for youth to thrive academically and socially.
 AmeriCorps Members implement programs that empower youth by building their skills and their confidence.
 AmeriCorps Members inspire youth achievement by modeling a professional, enthusiastic, and compassionate attitude toward community involvement.

 Why we do it:

 Since 1996, DIAL/SELF AmeriCorps programs have served over 10,000 youth.
-Local initiatives such as the Annual Franklin County Legislative Forum for Youth, the Night Owl Teen Warming Center, the Community Edge Teen Page, the Youth Voice Youth Center Newsletter, a Communities In Schools-style project, and dozens of afterschool programs have all been initiated or sustained by AmeriCorps Members.
-For twelve years, youth participating in Member-led programs have reported feeling more engaged and valued in their communities, and less inclined to engage in risky behaviors, as a result of AmeriCorps’s efforts.
+Local initiatives such as the Legislative Forum, the Night Owl Teen Warming Center, the Community Edge Teen Page, the Youth Voice Youth Center Newsletter, a Communities In Schools-style project, and dozens of afterschool programs have all been initiated or sustained by AmeriCorps Members.
+As a result of AmeriCorps' efforts, youth participating in Member-led programs have reported feeling more engaged at school and valued in their communities, and less inclined to engage in risky behaviors.

-In addition to the difference they make in the lives of young people, AmeriCorps Members collaborate with each other as a team of dedicated, passionate, engaged individuals learning how to become influential citizens.
+In addition to the difference they make in the lives of young people, AmeriCorps Members collaborate with each other as a team of dedicated, passionate, engaged individuals learning how to become the next generation of community leaders.
 AmeriCorps provides Members with an opportunity for professional development and personal growth.
 Many AmeriCorps Members go on to complete graduate degrees or become employed at not-for-profit agencies.

 Find out what past Members say about their service with AmeriCorps.